capitaoananas/DIY-Speed-Cube-Timer/README.md

 So ya that is why I want to make my own timer So it would be easier to time my solves.

 Next steps:
-- Create a GitHub repository.
-To document and share the progress of the project.
 - Sketch the timer.
 Visualizing the design and layout of the timer.
 - Plan the hardware that I'm going to use.
 (By hardware I mean electronics and components)
 - Make an update post.
 To show my progress.